 - Dawson’s burrowing bee (Amegilla dawsoni)

-Burrowing bees, including the teddy bear bee with its bright orange furry legs, make shallow nests in loose soil under greenery which provides some shelter from the rain.
+Native burrowing bees, including the teddy bear bee with its bright orange furry legs, make shallow nests in loose soil under greenery which provides some shelter from the rain.

 Their burrows are generally short and unassuming, but some species like Dawson’s Burrowing bee make connected nests in groups of up to 10,000.
+Burrowing Bees have stings, but will only sting if you touch, or threaten a female bee or queen.

 Leaf Cutter Bees (Megachile)

-Leafcutter bees (Megachile) are a group of around 40 species of solitary bees that make nests in holes in timber or hollow plant stems.
+Leafcutter bees (Megachile) are a group of around 40 species of native solitary bees that make nests in holes in timber or hollow plant stems.
 They get their name from their unusual habit of cutting round discs from soft-leaved plants like roses.

 They use the discs to insulate their nests, building chambers from individual larvae which they pack into cells using pollen to feed the emerging young.
+Leaf cutter bees are stinging bees, and will sting if threatened.
+However, before they sting, they will usually bite as a warning, causing very little harm.

 Resin Bees (Megachile, formerly Chalicodoma)

-Resin bees are related to leafcutter bees, also in the genus Megachile, but use resin and gum from damaged plants to build sturdy nests that also provide sugar for their offspring.
+Native Resin bees are related to leafcutter bees, also in the genus Megachile, but use resin and gum from damaged plants to build sturdy nests that also provide sugar for their offspring.

 As well as harvesting resin from native trees they steal it from other colonies, including some species of stingless bee, which produce resin as a by-product of their own nest building.